-No person shall intentionally or recklessly interfere with, damage, or misuse anything which is provided in the interest of health or safety.
+No person shall intentionally or recklessly interfere with, damage, or misuse of anything which is provided in the interest of health or safety.

 Section 17: Requirements regarding health and safety representatives

 The OHS Act requires that a workplace with 20 or more workers must nominate or elect full-time workers as health and safety representatives designated in writing by the employer.
-Health and safety representatives must be familiar with the circumstances and conditions at that part of the workplace for which they are designated.
+Health and safety representatives must be familiar with the circumstances and conditions in that part of the workplace for which they are designated.